trentwiles/ThrowawayEmails/README.md

 ## Usage

-You can download a copy of this repo or use it live by sending a GET request to `https://api.riverside.rocks/v2/emails`
+You can download a copy of this repo or use it live by sending a GET request to <br> `https://api.riverside.rocks/v2/emails`

 ## Helping out